Get the facts:

 Employment in the restaurant industry is surprisingly often the first step toward restaurant ownership.
 The new restaurants these entrepreneurs open add to the vibrancy of communities and the U.S.’s small business sector.

 The restaurant industry is a strong driver of entrepreneurship, offering training, experience and a path to success for men and women of virtually all ethnicities and backgrounds.

 Statistics tell the story: 80 percent of restaurant owners started in an entry-level position within the restaurant industry.
 Clearly, our industry generates restaurant ownership at an impressive rate.
-And with 93 percent of restaurants having less than 50 employees, restaurants are fundamental to overall small business creation and development across the country.
+And with more than nine in 10 restaurants having fewer than 50 employees, restaurants are fundamental to overall small business creation and development across the country.
 Equally important, these new restaurants are the small businesses that give our communities character and heart.